robreiss/cxsd/README.md

 # robreiss fork of cxsd

-This fork add special processing of the generated typescript to convert Quickbooks API xsd's to typescript.
+This fork adds special processing of the generated typescript to convert Quickbooks API xsd's to typescript.

 ## @loanlink/cxsd